-I’ve put three types of books on this list: contemporary fiction and nonfiction, historical fiction and nonfiction, and graphic novels.
-There’s even one adaptation of a classic book but it’s not for the purists out there.
 Most of these books are considered YA (Young Adult), and if subject matter is a concern to you, I encourage you to look at the books yourself, first.
-I no longer try to be a gatekeeper for my teen's reading, but not every parent is the same.
-(Note: book covers and titles are affiliate links.)
+I don't try to be a gatekeeper for my teen's reading, but not every parent is the same.

 Contemporary Fiction and Nonfiction

-We Are Displaced: My Journey and Stories from Refugee Girls Around the World by Malala Yousafzai.
-Yousafzai has gathered together first person narratives from refugee girls in this powerful and incredibly moving collection.
+In this powerful and incredibly moving collection, Yousafzai has gathered together first person narratives from refugee girls.
 The stories are not easy to read, but they are important and urgent.
-Your teen will gain insight into the refugees' struggles and heartbreak as well as their hope.
+Your teen will gain insight into the refugees' struggles and heartbreak, as well as their hope.

-Darius the Great is Not Okay by Adib Khorram.
+As mentioned earlier, my teen likes to pick his own book, but this is one I got for him and he loved it!
+(Score one for mom!)
 Darius's father is white, his mother is from Iran.
 At school, he is bullied and struggles with depression.
 When he goes on a trip to Iran to visit his ill grandfather he doesn't think he will fit in there either.
 This is a powerful book about finding your place, learning the meaning of true friendship and having confidence in yourself.

 Historical Fiction and Nonfiction